SvenvG0/DEVNET_EN2_GRSNW/Lab5/Lab5_1.md

 DEVASC.txt to begin tracking changes"
 ```
 >[!Important]
->Notice the respons, every commit has a unique key.
+>Notice the response, every commit has a unique key.
 We can use this later.

 Lets take a look at the log we just created:
 ```bash